star-inc/earendel/README.md

-# earendel
+# Earendel

-Simple caching server for DevOps.
+Simple cache server for DevOps.

 The server provides a simple API for caching data like text or binary files.